doc4d/docs/docs/ViewPro/user-interface.md

 title: User Interfaces
 ---

 You can add interfaces to 4D View Pro areas.
 They allow for basic modifications and data manipulation.
-4D offers two optional interfaces to choose from, Ribbon and Toolbar.
 The Ribbon is set by default in the property list.

-These interfaces can be enabled or disabled from either the Property List or dynamically with code:
+These interfaces can be enabled or disabled either:

-*	**Property List**: In the Appearance section:
+*	in the **Property List**, under **Appearance**:
 	![](assets/en/ViewPro/vpUserInterface.PNG)

-*	**Dynamically**: Via a JSON file.
-See  [Dynamic forms](../FormObjects/formObjects_overview.md).
+*	using a **JSON file** (see  [Dynamic Forms](https://doc.4d.com/4Dv19/4D/19/Dynamic-Forms.300-5416668.en.html)) with the following properties:
 	*	"userInterface": Default value is "none".
-To enable a toolbar, it can be set to "Ribbon" or "Toolbar".
+To enable a toolbar, set it to "Ribbon" or "Toolbar".
 	*	"withFormulaBar": Default value is "false".
-To enable the formular bar, it can be set to "true" . **Note**: Available only for the "Toolbar" interface.
+To enable the formula bar, set it to "true" . **Note**: Available only for the "Toolbar" interface.

 Both the Ribbon and the Toolbar interfaces group related actions into the following tabs: